CodeBreaker2111/BLT-Rust-V1.0.0.0/README.md

 #### Basic stuff

-The BLT has 9 main commands:    These commands are from the original BLT and will be added but right now, as of BLT 1.0.0.2, only the print command is fully added.
+The BLT has 9 main commands:    These commands are from the original BLT and will be added but right now, as of BLT 1.0.0.3, only the print, var, and wait commands are fully added.

 1. print: prints text to screen can be variable too
 2. var: stores data including user input